Atikers/Deep-Dive-into-Python-and-AI/README.md

 After completing my studies, I hope to write a book that is truly my own.
 So, please don’t misunderstand and think that this content represents my complete understanding at this point.

 I’ve drawn a lot of inspiration for this project from "대두족장님".
-If you want to check out his excellent work, click here: 대두족장님 AI book
+If you want to check out his excellent work, click here: [Deep-Dive-Into-AI-With-MLX-PyTorch](https://github.com/neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/)

 Have a great day! :)